GregHilston/wanna-cry-restorer/README.md

 Then we had to rename the encrypted files to remove the `.encrypt`.
 I did this with a quick modification of the script.

 We only ran this against the Music Library folder and not something like the Audio folder.

+Some notes that will be helpful after not running for a long time

+- To see the unmounted disk `$ lsblk`
+- Mount the disk `$ sudo mount /dev/sdb1 /mnt/dad_nas_backup/`